honeybadgerofdoom/blank_web_app/reports/UserStories.md

 #### Tests
 - Test if the user can view other user’s profiles
-- Test if the user can view their own profile.
+- Test if the user can view their own profile
 - Test if the user can change the pic
 - Test if the user can change the bio
 - Test if the user can see their statistics update on their profile